hyosung11/Launch-School/Courses/journal.md

 09:51 Looking at the videos on my laptop, but it's too small.
 I need to get to my iMac now.

+12:28 Feeling some tension in my right wrist.

 11:39 Slow and steady making progress.